lndroid/lndroid-wallet/README.md

 12. Now App can display the new contact.
 13. User adds the contact on the other phone the same way.
 14. Now User clicks on the Contact name in the App.
-15. App requests access to manage payments of this specific Contact.
+15. App requests permission to manage payments of this specific Contact.
 Wallet Activity is started, and User confirms.
 16. The same permission is acquired on the other phone.
 17. Now User types a message in the App, which is sent by the Wallet as a lightning payment with specified value in satoshis.
 18. The App on the peer phone immediately displays the incoming message, and User sends a message in return.
 19. It works!
+Your App can access Lightning Network on any phone with an Lndroid.Framework-based wallet.

 # TODO